stanley-wei/lidar-processing/README.md

  - `-b`/`--base [BASE]`: Specifies the base height (i.e. height of the lowest point) in the output mesh.
 Can be either positive or negative. [*Default: 0*]
  - `--disable-discretize`: By default, the program uses a discretized grid representation of the LiDAR point cloud (rather than the raw point cloud itself) during meshing.
 This option causes the program to use the raw point cloud instead.
 	 - *Note: May result in messier or otherwise less friendly meshes.*
+ - `--include-unclassified`: By default, the program will throw out all points not labeled as being either ground or building.
+This option causes the program to keep all points not labeled as "tree".
+(To keep tree points, use the `--tree-mask` option.)

 **Masking Options**:
 - `--mask [MASK_NAME]`: This option takes a Boolean image mask [file name] that is applied to the output mesh.
 Points [pixels] with value `>0` will be retained; points/pixels with value `=0` will be ignored.